Medical Assistant Certification Requirements

 1. Complete a Medical Assistant Program

-2. Choose Your Certification Path
+2. Choose a Certification Path

 If you decide to become certified in medical assisting, there are several options for you to follow.
-This isn’t required but comes highly recommended.
-The certificate aims to enhance your current career, and sticks to the core topics within the medical field, such as anatomy and physiology, medical terminology, and understanding lab procedures.
-An associate’s degree usually takes two years and provides a more comprehensive training program.
-It will enable you to undertake and understand science and math, as well as specific medical topics.
+Getting certified isn’t required but comes highly recommended.
+The certificate aims to enhance your current career and sticks to the core topics within the medical field, such as anatomy and physiology, medical terminology, and understanding lab procedures.

 3. Pass the Certification Exam

-Once you’ve completed your medical assistant certification requirements, it’s time to prove your knowledge by passing a certification exam.
+Once you’ve completed your medical assistant program requirements, it’s time to prove your knowledge by passing a certification exam.
 These exams cover a variety of subjects, including anatomy, physiology, pharmacology, and patient care procedures.
 Passing the exam certifies that you have the expertise needed to perform the duties of a medical assistant effectively.

 4. Apply for Medical Assistant Jobs